60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 Smartphone Screens: 60Hz vs 90Hz vs 120Hz

 Smartphone manufacturers have also started offering high refresh rate smartphones.
-OnePlus started this trend in 2019 with its 90Hz Oneplus 7 Pro.
+OnePlus began this trend in 2019 with its 90Hz Oneplus 7 Pro.

 Since then, several smartphone manufacturers have introduced 90Hz and 120Hz phones (and even 144Hz), such as: